timofeysie/loranthifolia/README.md

 text-overflow: ellipsis;
 ```

-The only problem with this is it gives us only one one.
+The only problem with this is it gives us only one line.
 If it will get us to our first release and doesn't look bad, it's in.
 I was about to tick this one off, but on testing a device view, it's just not enough information to be helpful without two lines, so we're not out of the woods yet.

 [This SO question](https://stackoverflow.com/questions/48047524/dynamically-styling-ionic-ion-item-sliding-items-with-ngstyle) is 9 months old.
 I'm thinking now this is a shadow DOM issue, so let's find out what properties are exposed in this Ionic component before settling for less.
 As a bonus we will be able to answer that question on SO and get some brownie points.